munificent/craftinginterpreters/book/methods-and-initializers.md

 If you fire up the VM and run a little program that calls methods now, you should see the exact same behavior as before.
 But, if we did our job right, the *performance* should be much improved.
-I wrote a little micro-benchmark that does a batch of 10,000 method calls.
+I wrote a little microbenchmark that does a batch of 10,000 method calls.
 Then it tests how many of these batches it can execute in 10 seconds.
 On my computer, without the new `OP_INVOKE` instruction, it got through 1,089 batches.
 With this new optimization, it